Linaro/lava/doc/v2/explain_first_job.rst

 * **job_name** - your own free text name for this job.
 This name is used in the server side tables but has no further relevance for the dispatcher.
 There is no need to make this into a single long word, any valid YAML string is allowed, so commas, capitalisation and whitespace are fine.
+Long job names, in particular, need to include whitespace.
+Avoid the temptation to use a build URL as the job name, use :ref:`job_metadata` instead.

 * **timeouts** - a range of things can go wrong inside a LAVA test job, so the test writer needs to indicate how long parts of the job should take.
 This